magento/devdocs/guides/v2.3/graphql/queries.md

   - /guides/v2.3/graphql/search-pagination.html
 ---

 A GraphQL query retrieves data from the Magento server in a similar manner as a REST GET call.
-However, Magento GraphQL queries are not meant to be as comprehensive as their REST counterparts.
-The main purpose of the Magento GraphQL queries is to allow a mobile app or browser to render a wide variety of information, including the following:
+The current set of Magento GraphQL queries allow a mobile app or browser to render a wide variety of information, including the following:

 * A set of products to be displayed.
 This can include the entire catalog or those that match customer-specified criteria.
 * Customer data.
 With a customer token, a query can retrieve basic information about a customer as well as billing and shipping addresses, wishlists, order history, and other sensitive data.